 Zack Arias “Transform” – Required Viewing in the Off-Season – CameraTalk w/ Matthew Saville

 In the long run, my hope and aspiration is that being a professional photographer will indeed pay off.
 I will have created a body of work that will positively impact the lives of clients, friends and family alike.
 That’s more worthwhile to me than sitting in a cubicle until I’m 65.
-And I can make time to be with family and friends on a weekday afternoon, which is really what life is all about right?
-Being there for loved ones.
+And I can make time to be with family and friends on a weekday afternoon, which is really what life is all about, right?

 Matthew Saville and the rest of the SLR Lounge team